-- 4.5.1.
+- 4.5.1.4.
+Child Criminal Exploitation (CCE): this is where children are involved in activities of a criminal nature, often in gangs.
+They may be forced or manipulated into committing crimes, such as selling drugs or stealing. - 4.5.2.
 Both CSE and CCE are forms of abuse.
-It occurs where an individual or a group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in criminal or sexual activity: - 4.5.1.1.
-In exchange for something the victim needs or wants (e.g.: money, gifts, or affection) and / or; - 4.5.1.2.
-For the financial advantage or increased power, status of the perpetrator or facilitator; - 4.5.1.3.
-Through violence or threat of violence to victims (or their families). - 4.5.2.
+It occurs where an individual or a group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in criminal or sexual activity: - 4.5.2.1.
+In exchange for something the victim needs or wants (e.g.: money, gifts, or affection) and / or; - 4.5.2.2.
+For the financial advantage or increased power, status of the perpetrator or facilitator; - 4.5.2.3.
+Through violence or threat of violence to victims (or their families). - 4.5.3.
 Children can be exploited by adult males or females, as individuals or in groups.
-They may be exploited by other children who themselves may be experiencing exploitation where this is the case, it is important that the child perpetrator is also recognised as a victim. - 4.5.3.
-CSE and CCE can affect children of any sex and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation. - 4.5.4.
-CSE can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity and may occur without the child or young person's immediate knowledge (e.g.: through others copying videos or images they have created on social media). - 4.5.5.
-CCE can include children being coerced into moving drugs or money across the county (county lines), forced to shoplift or pickpocket, or to threaten other young people.
+They may be exploited by other children who themselves may be experiencing exploitation where this is the case, it is important that the child perpetrator is also recognised as a victim. - 4.5.4.
+CSE and CCE can affect children of any sex and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation. - 4.5.5.
+CSE can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity and may occur without the child or young person's immediate knowledge (e.g.: through others copying videos or images they have created on social media). - 4.5.6.
+CCE can include children being coerced into moving drugs or money across the county (county lines), forced to shoplift or pickpocket, or to threaten other young people. - 4.5.7.
+Some of the following can be indicators of both CSE and CCE, including children who: - a. go missing (from school or home) or regularly return home late; - b. suffer from changes in emotional wellbeing; - c. regularly miss school or do not take part in education; - d. suffer from sexually transmitted diseases or become pregnant; - e. demonstrate changes in emotional wellbeing; - f. misuse drugs and alcohol;

-- 4.5.6.
-Some of the following can be indicators of both CSE and CCE, including children who: - a. go missing or regularly return home late; - b. suffer from changes in emotional wellbeing; - c. regularly miss school or do not take part in education; - d. suffer from sexually transmitted diseases or become pregnant; - e. demonstrate changes in emotional wellbeing; - f. misuse drugs and alcohol; - g. appear with unexplained gifts, money, or new possessions; - h. associate with other young people involved in exploitation. - 4.5.7.
-Children who have been exploited will need additional support to maintain them in education. - 4.5.8.
-The victim may have been exploited even if the activity appears to be consensual. - 4.5.9.
-Some additional specific indicators that may be present in CSE are children who: - 4.5.9.1. have older boyfriends or girlfriends; - 4.5.9.2. suffer from sexually transmitted diseases or become pregnant. - 4.5.10.
+- g. appear with unexplained gifts, money, or new possessions; - h. associate with other young people involved in exploitation; - i. have been the victim, perpetrator or alleged perpetrator of serious violence (e.g.: knife crime). - 4.5.8.
+Children who have been exploited will need additional support to maintain them in education. - 4.5.9.
+The victim may have been exploited even if the activity appears to be consensual. - 4.5.10.
+Some additional specific indicators that may be present in CSE are children who: - 4.5.10.1. have older boyfriends or girlfriends; - 4.5.10.2. suffer from sexually transmitted diseases or become pregnant. - 4.5.11.
 Reporting CSE: In line with the advice from the HSCP, in addition to the usual child protection reporting concerns, if the School has a specific concern about child sexual exploitation, they will contact Hertfordshire Children's Social Care department and also 'Operation Halo', telephone number 101.
 In non-urgent cases of CSE, the School will email the 'Halo' team at Hertfordshire Police on: hqsafeguarding@herts.pnn.police.uk.